 What did this company do to win this new award?
-Kinesis Health Technologies has developed QTUG (Quantitative Timed Up and Go), a novel, patent-protected falls risk and mobility assessment technology.
-With the rising number of falls with adults over 50, KHT came up with a solution.
+Kinesis Health Technologies has developed QTUG (Quantitative Timed Up and Go), a novel, patent-protected fall risk and mobility assessment technology.
+With the rising number of falls among adults over 50, KHT came up with a solution.

-Kinesis Health Technologies (KHT) plans to launch QTUG into the European (Ireland and the UK) and Northern American (US and Canada) markets in mid-2014 and expects to be employing 15 people by end 2016.
+Kinesis Health Technologies (KHT) plans to launch QTUG into the European (Ireland and the UK) and Northern American (US and Canada) markets in mid-2014 and expects to be employing 15 people by the end of 2016.

-The founders of Kinesis Health Technologies Ltd are Seamus Small, Dr. Barry Greene, UCD School of Public Health, Physiotherapy and Population Science and Bill Bollinger who is based in the US.
+The founders of Kinesis Health Technologies Ltd are Seamus Small, Dr. Barry Greene, UCD School of Public Health, Physiotherapy and Population Science, and Bill Bollinger, who is based in the US.
 Kinesis is a spin-out company that has emerged from internationally peer-reviewed research carried out over the last six years in the TRIL (Technology Research for Independent Living) Centre at UCD.

 “Innovation is the third pillar of UCD’s core mission, and two of UCD’s key innovation themes are putting knowledge to work and growing and supporting new business,” said Prof Peter Clinch, UCD vice-president for innovation.

-“Through the new UCD VentureLaunch Accelerator Programme, held over the last three months at NovaUCD, we are supporting researchers to accelerate this process by establishing new ventures which will translate innovative research ideas into companies providing value-added products, services, and jobs.”
+“Through the new UCD VentureLaunch Accelerator Programme, held over the last three months at NovaUCD, we are supporting researchers to accelerate this process by establishing new ventures that will translate innovative research ideas into companies providing value-added products, services, and jobs.”